junksamiad/template-sender-engine/hld/ai-agent-quickstart.md

    - Installed AWS CDK 2.50.0
    - Installed Git 2.37.1
    ```
-3. After completing all Phase 0 tasks, create a pull request
+3. After completing all tasks in the current phase, create a pull request

 ## Notes and Documentation